Dylan Gossett

 Dylan Gossett (born March 11, 1999) is an American country singer-songwriter from Austin, Texas.
 He has released two studio EPs and an album.
 He is signed to Big Loud Texas/Mercury Records and has a global publishing deal with Universal Music Group Nashville.
 His second self-released single, "Coal", made the Billboard Hot 100.
-Gossett released Westward on July 18, 2025.
+Gossett released his debut album, Westward, on July 18, 2025.

 Early life and education

 Gossett was born in Austin.
 His mother worked as a teacher and his father coached basketball.
 He began taking music lessons in middle school after he discovered Ed Sheeran's music, but eventually stopped them and learned from his brother and from watching YouTube.

 Gossett said artists including Sheeran, Turnpike Troubadours, Flatland Cavalry, Cody Johnson, Shane Smith and The Saints, and Mumford & Sons inspire him.
 Gossett initially only intended to write and perform music for family gatherings during Thanksgiving and Christmas, when he and his family would share ideas and create songs.

 Gossett studied at Texas A&M University in College Station, Texas, and graduated in 2021, when he interned with F1 in event operations and logistics at the Circuit of the Americas track in Austin.
 About two years after Gossett was hired full-time at the racetrack, he began releasing covers of popular songs including "Ophelia" by The Lumineers and "A Life Where We Work Out" by Flatland Cavalry on TikTok.
 He first released short videos of him performing self-written songs such as his future singles "Coal" and "To Be Free" on TikTok.